Saint Michael's College: Undergraduate

-Graduate

-There are three master's degree programs: Clinical Psychology, Education, and Teaching English as a Second/Foreign Language.
-There are three post-master's certificates and Vermont teacher licensure programs.
-The master's degree programs in Administration and Management and in Theology and Pastoral Ministry have been phased out.

-International students

-Special English as a Second Language program is offered for international students through the Applied Linguistics Department, including a program that assists international students in the transition to college-level coursework.

 Study abroad

 Students may participate in study abroad programs, which cost the same as a semester on campus.
 Students can choose from over 100 different programs located around the globe and can choose a program by location or language, or from a variety of special Saint Michael's programs.
 Over a third of students choose to study abroad.

 Culture

 Nearly 100% of students live on campus in residence halls and townhouses.
 There are over 40 student organizations.
 There are no fraternities or sororities.
 Other activities include Saint Michael's Fire and Rescue student volunteer first responders, Student Association, Adventure Sports Program, Campus Ministry, the campus radio station WVTX, club sports, student musical and play productions, the Saint Michael's Chorale, Vermont Gregorian Chant Schola, open mic nights and various instrumental and vocal ensembles.
 Christmas and spring semi-formal dances are held.
 Athletics facilities include a fitness room, racquetball and an indoor track and swimming pool.
 Trails surround the campus for cross-country running or mountain biking.